Liu-Jinyuan/liu-jinyuan.github.io/index.md

 Jinyuan received his Bachelor's Degree in Engineering Themophysics from Tsinghua Univerisity, China, in 2020.
 After working as a post-baccalaureate researcher at the same institute for six months, he joined the CFD Lab in Jan.
 2021.
 He has also been working as a pre-doctoral researcher on turbulent boundary layers at the University of Waterloo and turbulent channels at Universidad Politecnica de Madrid.

-Jinyuan is also an aviation photographer [(Jetphotos gallery)](https://www.jetphotos.com/photographer/144411) and he has been a member of the [photography team](https://airways-photo.square.site/) at [Airways](https://airwaysmag.com/)  since 2022.
+Jinyuan is also an aviation photographer [(Jetphotos gallery)](https://www.jetphotos.com/photographer/144411) and he has been a member of the [photography team](https://airways-photo.square.site/) at [Airways](https://airwaysmag.com/).
 His shutter count exceeds 100,000.
 He swims and plays the trumpet when he is not pretending to be a fluid dymanicist.
 He plays Go (Wei-Qi) since elementary school, and was ranked amateur 5-dan by Chinese Go Association.

 ### Education
 Ph.
 D. student in Fluid Mechanics, Jan.
 2021 - present
    Department of Mechanical and Aerospace Engineering, UC San Diego
-Ms. Sc. in Fluid Mechanics, Jan.
-2021 - Jan.
-2022
-   Department of Mechanical and Aerospace Engineering, UC San Diego
-B. S. E. in Thermo-physics (with distinction), Aug.
+B. S. E. in Thermophysics (with distinction), Aug.
 2016 - June 2020
    Department of Engineering Mechanics, Tsinghua University
 Visiting Research Student, Sep.
 2019 - Mar.
 2020
    School of Aeronautics, Universidad Politecnica de Madrid, advised by [Javier Jimenez](https://torroja.dmt.upm.es/)